 Starts Saturday 22 December 2018 on BBC One at 7pm

-What was it that attracted you to the project?
+What attracted you to Watership Down?

-Why should BBC One viewers watch Watership Down this Christmas?
+Why should BBC One viewers tune in?

 Search the site